mskf3000/Tutorials-and-Cheat-Sheets/Vagrant.md

 	with Vagrant commands from any directory.
 For example:
 	"vagrant destroy 1a2b3c4d"

+To upgrade the already downloaded Vagrant boxes—so you don’t have to upgrade each boxes OS individually—just run this command:

+    vagrant box update

 ### Debugging Vagrant.

 Check the SSH options for the Vagrant box: